Run37927/starterKit/README.md

    npm install
    ```

-2. Create a `.env` file in the root directory and copy contents from `.env.local`.
+2. Create a `.env` file in the root directory and copy contents from `.env.local.example`.
 Read carefully instructions in the file.

 3. Set up required credentials: